awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 1. \(Optional\) If you're replacing an existing key pair, connect to your instance and delete the public key information for the original key pair from the `.ssh/authorized_keys` file\.

 **Note**
 If you're using an Auto Scaling group, ensure that the key pair you're replacing is not specified in your launch template or launch configuration\.
-Amazon EC2 Auto Scaling launches a replacement instance if it detects an unhealthy instance; however, the instance launch fails if the key pair cannot be found\.
+If Amazon EC2 Auto Scaling detects an unhealthy instance, it launches a replacement instance\.
+However, the instance launch fails if the key pair cannot be found\.
+For more information, see [Launch templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchTemplates.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## Delete your key pair<a name="delete-key-pair"></a>

-When you delete a key pair, you are only deleting the Amazon EC2 copy of the public key\.
-Deleting a key pair doesn't affect the private key on your computer or the public key on any instances that already launched using that key pair\.
-You can't launch a new instance using a deleted key pair, but you can continue to connect to any instances that you launched using a deleted key pair, as long as you still have the private key \(`.pem`\) file\.
+When you delete a key pair using the following methods, you are only deleting the public key that you saved in Amazon EC2 when you [created or imported the key pair](#prepare-key-pair)\.
+Deleting a key pair doesn't delete the public key from any instances that were previously launched using that key pair\.
+It also doesn't delete the private key on your local computer\.
+You can continue to connect to instances that you launched using a key pair that is subsequently deleted, as long as you still have the private key \(`.pem`\) file\.

+**Note**
+To delete the public key from an instance, see [Delete a public key from an instance](#delete-public-key-from-instance)\.

-If you're using an Auto Scaling group \(for example, in an Elastic Beanstalk environment\), ensure that the key pair you're deleting is not specified in your launch configuration\.
-Amazon EC2 Auto Scaling launches a replacement instance if it detects an unhealthy instance; however, the instance launch fails if the key pair cannot be found\.
+If you're using an Auto Scaling group \(for example, in an Elastic Beanstalk environment\), ensure that the key pair you're deleting is not specified in an associated launch template or launch configuration\.
+If Amazon EC2 Auto Scaling detects an unhealthy instance, it launches a replacement instance\.
+However, the instance launch fails if the key pair cannot be found\.
+For more information, see [Launch templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchTemplates.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 You can delete a key pair using one of the following methods\.